Last Refreshed: 12/6/2023 11:55:33 AM

 Relationships with tax authorities

 Ahold Delhaize engages with tax authorities based on mutual trust, and we seek open and transparent working relationships with them.
 We provide the tax authorities with any information they require within a reasonable timeframe.
 This helps both the tax authorities and Ahold Delhaize to foster timely and efficient compliance.
 In the Netherlands, we have an individual monitoring plan in place with the Dutch tax authorities.
-In Belgium, we have participated in the Co-operative Tax Compliance Program (CTCP) pilot project since 2020.
+In Belgium, we successfully finalized the Co-operative Tax Compliance Program (CTCP) pilot project in 2023.

 Stakeholder engagement

-As a company close to society, we value constructive dialogue on taxes with the governments in the countries where we operate and we respond to government consultations on proposed changes to legislation with the aim to achieve sustainable legislation.
+As a company close to society, we value constructive dialogue on taxes with the governments in the countries where our brands operate and we respond to government consultations on proposed changes to legislation with the aim to achieve sustainable legislation.

 In addition to the tax authorities, our stakeholders also include investors, customers, business partners, non-governmental organizations, employees and the broader communities in which we operate.
-We are an active member in a number of stakeholder representation groups such as the VNO-NCW (tax group) and Nederlandse Orde van Belastingadviseurs.
-We also participate and provide active feedback in the VBDO tax transparency initiative and the DJSI sustainability initiative.
-We actively participate in the EBTF Total Tax Contribution Study.
+We are an active member in a number of stakeholder representation groups such as the VNO-NCW and Nederlandse Orde van Belastingadviseurs.
+We also participate and provide active feedback in the Dutch Association of Investors for Sustainable Development (VBDO) tax transparency initiative.
+We actively participate in the European Business Tax Forum (EBTF) Total Tax Contribution Study.

 Business structure

-We have a physical presence in all jurisdictions where we operate and we follow internationally accepted norms and standards (Organisation for Economic Co-operation and Development/Action Plan on Base Erosion and Profit Shifting/European Union).
+We have a physical presence in all jurisdictions where we operate and we follow internationally accepted norms and standards (e.g., OECD)/Action Plan on Base Erosion and Profit Shifting/EU).

-In anticipation of new EU and OECD regulations (e.g., Pillar 2), we will cease operations in Curacao in 2023.
+In anticipation of new EU and OECD regulations (e.g., Pillar 2), we ceased operations in Curacao at the end of 2023 and transferred the remaining activities in Curacao to other Ahold Delhaize operations at the first day of the new financial year 2024.
 We do not expect material changes for any of our other operations with respect to Pillar 2 implementation.

 Our tax decision-making process is based on the following examples of good tax practices: